MC 23: The Tale of the Herd and the Dung Beetles

 Though a minor figure in Greek mythology.
 Thanatos (or at least a version of him) has gone on to be far more infamous in the Marvel and mortal world.

 But Thantos had never figured out how vanquish life itself.
 No sooner had he blown out one candle out and all the lives the lives that would never be born, than 10 more flickering flames would emerge.
 Thantaos could take a life and a world but never defeat life itself in the way Hermes had done.
-“I’ve been going about it all wrong” grinned the black theta as he scrolled his new affirmation and tucked it away.
+“I’ve been going about it all wrong” grinned the black theta.
+Hermes had stumbled on the darkest of nature’s secrets:

 “Now, what to with this information" he wondered, as the mortals playing with fire caught his eye.